medialab/portic-storymaps-2021/README.md

 - datascripts # contains python scripts that fetch and build web-oriented datasets and contents, putting them in public/data and src/contents folder
 - datascripts_work_in_progress # WIP python scripts
 - public # contains website's html, icons, datasets and other static assets
-- src # the source code of the file
+- src # the source code of the website
   - components # reusable components
   - contents # mdx files for website's content in 2 languages
   - helpers # various functions and utils